tueimage/8dm50-machine-learning/reading_assignment.md

 # Paper review

 Once you have selected the paper, you have to write a short 800 word review that:
-* Gives a summary of the application domain of the papers
+* Gives a summary of the application domain of the paper
-* Gives a summary of the used methodology and evaluation metrics
+* Gives a summary of the used (Machine Learning) methodology and evaluation metrics
 * Discusses the strong and weak points of the methodology and evaluation metrics
 * Suggests alternative methodology, evaluation metrics and ideas for improvement

+# Deliverables

+In Canvas you will find two assignments grouped under "Reading assignment".

+The first one is "Paper selection".
+You have to use this assignment to discuss your paper selection with the course instructors and teaching assistants.
+It is best if you suggest a few papers and order them by preference.
+One of the instructors or teaching assistants has to approve the paper selection.

+The second assignment is for submitting the paper review as a PDF document.

+Note that there are deadlines for both assignments.